Coalfire-Research/paas-cloud-goat/Documentation/INSTALL.md

 See also [Sample Test Data - Building__c.csv](/Resources/Sample%20Test%20Data%20-%20Building__c.csv) if you know how to bulk import and want to save some clicks

 ### Private contact
-1. Still logged-in as the "System Administrator" profile
+1. Still logged-in as the "System Administrator" (dev org) profile
-1. Contaccts tab
+1. Contacts tab
 1. New
    1. Fill-in the required name
    1. Do NOT associate with any "Account" field